tomcoso/website-clone/README.md

 - setup security rules to handle email verified users authority OK / also with posts and comments!
 - finish all firebase community fns OK
 - buff community creation OK and add editing features on admin OK
-- update comm banner and profile to use url from settings
+- update comm banner and profile to use url from settings OK
+- add title and description settings

 #### Posts